Qeepsake/qeepsake-frontend-interview/README.md

 The aim of the task is to design the screen above.

 - Start from a fresh React, React Native, etc project.
-- There will be four journals: Sadie, Isabella, Peter and Jonathan.
-The data for these journals can be found in `journals.json`.
+- There will be four journals with milestones: Sadie, Isabella, Peter and Jonathan.
+When a journal is pressed it will be selected and the milestones for that journal will show in the list.
-- There will be five milestones which can be found in `milestones.json`.
-- Clicking between each journal will update the selected state for that journal.

 The requirements of the project are intentially vauge as we want to allow space for creativity, building better solutions instead of following the instructions verbatim.
 Use the requirements as a guideline, but don't be afraid to provide out of the box solutions, and to go further than the requiremets in your project.

 ## Getting Started